Trackwork Handbook

 9. Avoid rises where track joiners are installed.

 Allow for the additional thickness of track joiners under the rail.
 Consider removing all ties under the joiners and sliding thinner ties into the open area under the rails after the track is installed.
-Notched ties as described by Gregg Fuhriman in item 17 (below) are a good solution.
+Notched ties as described by Gregg Fuhriman in item 17 (below) are another solution.
 I use stripwood that is the proper width and thick enough to just slide under the joiners without displacing the rail.

 10. Decide whether rail joints will be soldered or not.